mishek-thapa/treatment_paper/README.md

 Source data is located in file "source_data.xlsx": each sheet includes all data for each figure or sub panel.

 Code used to visualize data into distributions uses the script titled plot_dists.R.
+Code uses scripts from https://mjskay.github.io/ggdist/.https://mjskay.github.io/ggdist/.

-IF YOU USE THIS CODE, PLEASE CITE SCALABRINO 2023.
+IF YOU USE THIS CODE OR DATA IN YOUR PAPER, PLEASE CITE SCALABRINO 2023.